silicondaydream/silicondaydream/README.md

 ## Hey there, I'm Chris - your off duty [DarkWebTourGuide][website] 👋

 ### Former baby.
-Current developer.
+Future Martian.

 - 💾 I’m currently working on a business essentials platform SyoStack!
 - 💬 Always looking for new tech friends to chat and collab with.
-- ⚡ Fun fact: I love to read comics, play strategy games like Chess and Catan
+- ⚡ Fact: Barry Allen is the best Flash.
+I play Chess and eat cashews.

 ### My stalkables: